saverymax/selective_indexing/README.md

 By default, the system will iterate through the citations, and make predictions for each citation published by a selectively indexed journal recommended as important, that does not have a status of MEDLINE or PubMed-not-MEDLINE.
-The prediction results can be found in the citation_predictions.txt output file, which will by default be saved in your current directory.
+The prediction results can be found in the citation_predictions_YYYY-DD-MM.txt output file, which will by default be saved in your current directory.
 Each prediction is printed on a line, and the format is pmid|binary prediction|probability.